-The costs of administration and fund management in the funded part of the public pension system - the "premium pension"- are deducted from the premium pension capital.
-However, in this case, the deduction continues to apply after the insured begins to withdraw the pension.
-The current cost deduction of the premium pension capital is about 0.3% per year.
-At this level of costs the deduction will decrease the premium pension by an average of about 9 percent from what it would have been without any cost deduction.
+The net charges (after rebates) in the premium pension pension system are reported in the upper part of Table 5.
+The total cost deduction in the premium pension capital is about 0.25% per year.
+At this level of cost the deduction will decrease the premium pension by an average of about 9% from what it would have been without any cost deduction.
 The deduction is expected to decrease in the future.
-The net charges (after deductions) in the public pension system are reported in Table SE5.